jamesrdoran/assembly-pong/README.md

   'o' or 'O' - up <br>
   'l' or 'L' - down <br>

+### restart the game
+'r' or 'R' - restart the game

 ## credits

 All credit goes to programmingdimension for creating the YouTube tutorial <br>